-As an MCAT tutor, Emily works closely with each student to create a personalized, effective plan for success.
-She emphasizes students’ unique strengths and fosters enthusiastic engagement with the content material.
-She is passionate about mentoring each student holistically, emphasizing not only subject knowledge and test-taking strategies but also the importance of mental health and lifestyle balance during the challenging period of MCAT preparation.
-She looks forward to working with you!
+As a tutor, Emily works closely with each student to create a personalized, effective plan for success.
+She emphasizes students’ strengths and fosters enthusiastic engagement with the content material.
+She is passionate about mentoring each student holistically, emphasizing not only subject knowledge and test-taking strategies but also the importance of mental and physical well-being throughout studying.

 Undergraduate: Washington University in St. Louis